 • 2023-05-09 - Professor Emeritus Karl-Heinz Schoeps-Jensen has published Von Hitlers Deutschland zu Trumps Amerikaan autobiographical reminiscence about two brothers, about the twentieth century, and about the legacies of fascism and of war.
 Hans-Günther Schoeps died aged 24 during World War II, and his...

-• 2023-04-06 - Check out this page for more information about GLL's Spring 2024 offerings.
+• 2023-04-06 - Check out this page for more information about GLL's Fall 2024 offerings.
 Add a German major or minor, fulfill General Education requirements with a great class, and more!

 • 2023-03-06 - On Friday, March 10 at 3p, the Department of GLL will host a lecture on Zoom by Prof. Chunjie Zhang (University of California-Davis).
 The talk is entitled "Crisis and Vision of a World Culture: Rudolf Eucken and Carsun Chang's Das Lebensproblem in China und in Europa (1922)."
 This talk is part of our lecture series on "Making a Difference in German and Scandinavian Studies."...